1,1,2,2-Tetrachloroethane

-1,1,2,2-Tetrachloroethane (TeCA), also known by the brand names Bonoform, Cellon and Westron, is an organic compound.
-It is a colorless liquid with a sweet odor.
-It is used as an industrial solvent and as a separation agent.
+1,1,2,2-Tetrachloroethane (TeCA), also known as acetylene tetrachloride and by the brand names Bonoform, Cellon and Westron, is an organochloride.
+It is a dense, colorless, non-flammable liquid with a sweet odor, used as an industrial solvent and as a separation agent.
 TeCA is toxic to humans via inhalation, ingestion and skin absorption.
-After exposure, nausea, dizziness or even liver damage may occur.
+After exposure, nausea, dizziness or liver damage may occur.

 History

 1,1,2,2-Tetrachloroethane and 1,1,1,2-Tetrachloroethane were discovered by Auguste Laurent in 1836.

 1,1,2,2-tetrachloroethane was used in large amounts to produce other chemicals like trichloroethylene, tetrachloroethylene, and 1,2-dichloroethylene.

 Because of its high hepatotoxic effects on humans, the production and use of 1,1,2,2-tetrachloroethane have decreased significantly and is no longer widely used as an end-product.
 It is however still generated as a byproduct and as an intermediate product during manufacturing, where low levels of the chemical have been detected in the air.